Rev. Dr. Lacey Brown, Senior Pastor

 Anne is a Navy brat who was born in Honolulu, Hawaii, and moved every two to three years of her life until college, having lived in Norfolk, Va., Parris Island, South Carolina, San Diego, California, Topeka, Kansas, Camp Lejeune, North Carolina, New Orleans, Louisiana, and San Juan, Puerto Rico.
 Now she claims Raleigh as her first “permanent” home.
 She received her Bachelor of Music degree in Vocal Performance from Louisiana State University and her Master of Arts in Music Education degree from Texas Woman’s University.

 Anne taught junior high choral music and elementary music in Dallas, Texas and in Wake County for 34 years, specializing in directing choirs.
 Her claim to fame was to be named the North Carolina Elementary Music Teacher of the Year in 2011.
 She has been a church choir director for choirs of every age for over forty years, and has taught private voice lessons, piano lessons, and Kindermusik throughout her career.
-Anne currently teaches eighteen piano students at North Raleigh School of Music.
+Anne currently teaches piano lessons at Raleigh School of Music

 Anne is married to Monty Smith and has two children, Erin Wenger and Matt Moorman.
 She enjoys going to the beach, traveling, walking, fine dining, and reading.